10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 When to Visit Costa Rica

 The best time to visit Costa Rica is during the dry season which runs from December through April.
-If you are looking to travel when it is less busy and you are okay with some rain, May and June would be a good time.
-September through November is the height of the rainy season which will make it harder to do activities and make it difficult to spot wildlife.
+If you are looking to travel when it is less busy and you are okay with some rain, May and June would also be a good time to go.
+I don’t recommend visiting Costa Rica between September and November as this is height of the rainy season which will make it harder to do activities and make it difficult to spot wildlife.

 How to Get Around Costa Rica